Is a Mastiff Chow Chow Mix the Right Dog for You?

 Mastiffs have a reputation for being excellent with people of all ages, including children.
-Chows, on the other hand, are often intolerant of childrens’ roughhousing.
+On the other hand, Chows are often intolerant of children’s roughhousing.
 Because a mix may take after either parent, these dogs can go either way.

 Proper socialization around people of all ages, including children, is essential.
 Children of all ages should understand the need to treat dogs with respect.
 Providing proper supervision during interactions between kids and dogs always helps.

 Mastiff Chow Chow Mix and Other Pets

 Whether a Mastiff Chow Chow Mix is good with other pets depends on training, socialization, and characteristics inherited from the parent breeds.
 The Mastiff has a reputation for being good with pets.

 Chows, on the other hand, are very intolerant toward other animals.
 Both breeds have been used for guarding and may sometimes get territorial.